mendix/docs/content/howto/extensibility/create-native-javascript-action.md

 ## 1 Introduction

 The true power of a native app is the performance and the ability to use hardware features of the devices.
 With a Near Field Communication JavaScript actions your Mendix application even more powerful when they can read NFC tags.
+This tutorial can also be used as an example, when you would like to use other third party modules.

 **This how-to will teach you how to do the following:**